jnvm/db-linter/readme.md

 * **Documentation** - Being able to see an overview is desirable.
 Being able to point at something in conversation is helpful.
 Things not committed become folklore.
-* **Total Freedom Is Not Always Desirable** - Dev teams, especially those which suffer from high turnaround, allow too much freedom in databases, which leads to local contradictions, which leads to ever-increasing mental overhead.
+* **Total Freedom Is Not Always Desirable** - Dev teams, especially those which suffer from high turnover, allow too much freedom in databases, which leads to local contradictions, which leads to ever-increasing mental overhead.
 Adding some reasonable rules can minimize the mental overhead necessary, and increase reliability.